Healthcare

 Scale-ready product system

-The operations layer for doctor appointment app clone focused on user, provider, and role management.
+Verification, records, and compliance console for doctor appointment app clone focused on user, provider, and role management.
 Operators needed control access, verification, status, permissions, segments, and support context for every doctor appointment app clone actor.
 We connected those controls to support visibility, audit trails, exception handling, and launch reporting.

 Next.js web portalReact Native or Flutter appsNode.js APIsPostgreSQL